willyeo2/Will-s-LMSC-261-Repository/:Final_Project_Proposal:/WYeo_Final_Project_Proposal.md

   - Followers and potential patrons of my music and visual artwork
   - People needing the services of an audio engineer, sound designer, music producer, or multimedia designer.
-  - Hiring managers at recording studios, music producers in need of an assistant, or other potential employers researching me for job opportunities.
+  - Hiring managers at recording studios, music producers in need of an assistant, or other potential employers researching job applicants.

 #### 5. Timeline

+April 6: Complete mock-up design of the website
+April 6 - 13: Research HTML, CSS, and javaScript techniques

 #### 6. How do you think you should be assessed?